Shahir-47/Sarva-template/README.md

 yarn start
 ```

+---

-## Troubleshooting
+## 🛠️ Troubleshooting

-### Firebase Connection Issues
+### Firebase Issues

-- Check your Firebase credentials in `.env.local`
+* Double-check your `.env.local`
-- Ensure the Firebase project has Firestore and Authentication enabled
+* Ensure Firebase project has Firestore and Auth enabled
-- Check Firebase console for any service disruptions
+* Check Firebase Console for service disruptions

-### Map Integration Problems

-- Verify your HERE Maps API key is correct
-- Check request quotas in the HERE Developer Portal
+### Map/API Issues

+* Check your API keys and quotas
-- Ensure the Maps JavaScript API is loaded properly
+* Ensure Maps API is loaded properly

-### Authentication Errors
+### Auth Errors

-- Clear browser cookies and local storage
+* Clear cookies/localStorage
-- Check if the user exists in Firebase Authentication
+* Check if user exists in Firebase Auth
-- Verify email verification settings if applicable
+* Verify email settings

+---

-## Contributing
+## 🤝 Contributing

-1. Fork the repository
+1. Fork this repo
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to your branch
 5. Open a Pull Request

+---

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License – see [LICENSE](LICENSE) for details

+---

-## Contact
+## 📬 Contact

-For questions or support, please contact the team through the [Sarva Bazaar website](https://www.sarvabazaar.com) or open an issue in the GitHub repository.
+For questions or support, use [Sarva Bazaar website](https://www.sarvabazaar.com)
+or open an issue in this repository.

+---

+*This template is for demo/learning only.
+The deployed version at [sarvabazaar.com](https://www.sarvabazaar.com) uses a private repository for security.*